Go-Women/nomination-dashboard/README.md

 The backend server uses Express and TypeScrypt.

-The following commands are to be run in the `/backend/gowomen` directory.
+The following commands are to be run in the `/backend` directory.
 ### Setup
 Run `npm install`

 ### Run for development
-Run `npm start`
+Run `npm run dev`

 <hr>